 This talk offers an amusing insight into Americans and their passion for plants and gardening.

-Gardens featured include Harvard Universities’ Arnold Arboretum, Niagara Falls Botanical Gardens, and the justly World Famous Longwood Gardens, which was described to Doug as “how God would garden if he had the money!”
+Gardens featured include Harvard Universities’ Arnold Arboretum, Niagara Falls Botanical Gardens, and the justly World Famous Longwood Gardens, which was described as “how God would garden if he had the money!”

 Relax and enjoy a tour some of the best gardens in the North Eastern United States, learning about the plants, and gardens of the area.

-In this talk Doug looks at the techniques involved in growing fruit in a Northern garden.
+In this talk we look at the techniques involved in growing fruit in a Northern garden.